basho/riak_core/docs/ring-resizing.md

 ### The Claimant

-Determining what the future ring will look like when resizing is primarly about determining future ownership.
+Determining what the future ring will look like when resizing is primarily about determining future ownership.
 Like normal cluster operations this is the responsibility of `riak_core_claimant`.
-Ring resizing is also staged, planned, and commited via th claimant.
+Ring resizing is also staged, planned, and committed via the claimant.
 The claimant determines the ownership of the future ring and what transfers will be necessary to safely make the transition.
 How the future ring is determined is slightly different though, and is described below.

 If the ring is expanded all the existing partitions will be in bolth the old and new ring.
-The new parittions are initially assigned to a dummy node, before being assigned through claim.
+The new partitions are initially assigned to a dummy node, before being assigned through claim.
 If the ring is shrunk, some partitions will be removed.
-The claimant does this and then runs the ring through claim, rebalcing it.
+The claimant does this and then runs the ring through claim, rebalancing it.
 Some existing partitions may change owners as part of this process.

 Like other ownership changes, after the claimant determines the future